 Your email can be accessed by clicking on the Email link ( ) from the left navigation under the Writing.Com logo.
 This will take you directly to your inbox, where your new and old email is located by default.
 You have six tabs in your email area to help you organize and manage your email: "Inbox" Tab, "Compose Email" Tab, "Addresses" Tab, "Folders" Tab, "Search" Tab and "Options" Tab.

 It's incredibly important to check your Writing.Com email on a regular basis, as your email account is the system WdC uses to communicate all the site activity.
 When you receive a review for one of your Items, you receive it via email.
 If you subscribe to one of the weekly official newsletters, you get a copy in your email every week.
 If another members sends you a cNote, Gift Points, a Merit Badge, or an Awardicon, you receive notification through your email.
 And when there's important information about your WdC account, you receive that notification through email.

 Writing.Com makes it very easy for you to see that you have new email.
-When a new email comes in, you will notice that your small plain envelope ( will change to an envelope with a star on it ( ).
-As soon you click over to your inbox, the little envelope will change back to as the system knows that you have checked in to see what email you received.
+When a new email comes in, you will notice that email image will have a red circle showing the number of new emails.
+As soon you click over to your inbox, the red circle will disappear as the system knows that you have checked in to see what email you received.